SCIENCE

 While studying Type Ia supernovae, astronomers revealed that the Universe’s rate of expansion is accelerating.
 The repulsive force responsible for this acceleration is more commonly known as ‘dark energy.’
-This discovery earned the 2011 Nobel Prize for Physics
+This discovery earned the 2011 Nobel Prize for Physics.

 Supermassive Black Hole in the Milky Way